NeowayLabs/neowaylabs.github.io/_posts/2021-11-23-neoways-feature-store.md

   <img src="/images/posts/neoways-feature-store/schema_identifier_1.png" alt="">
 </figure>

-The first dataset identifier example has a type `table` because it comes from a relational database, a provider `neoway` because it’s produced by the company’s default ingestion flow, and a name `company` because it contains data about companies.
+The first dataset identifier example has a type `table`.
+It comes from a relational database, a provider `neoway` because it’s produced by the company’s default ingestion flow, and a name `company` because it contains data about companies.

 <figure>
   <img src="/images/posts/neoways-feature-store/schema_identifier_2.png" alt="">